Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

                 .Build();
 ```

 The rest of the application is the same.
-The sample also has a method to retrieve the certificate from the Windows certificate store (This part was not tested on linux)
+The sample also has a method to retrieve the certificate from the Windows certificate store (This part was not tested on Linux)

 ## Community Help and Support